jakebellacera/sassy/readme.md

 # sass-helpers: a SASS mixin library

-This library includes a bunch of mixins that you'd frequently use while coding SASS.
+This library includes a bunch of mixins that you'd frequently use while working with SASS.
 Common, monotonous tasks like providing vendor tags have already been sorted out for you.
-Just @import and enjoy.
+Just `@import` and enjoy.

 ## Installation